-This is to ensure that you receive even dose of radiation throughout your body.
+This is to ensure that you receive an even dose of radiation throughout your body.

-During the planning session, you receive a very small dose of radiotherapy from a radiotherapy machine.
+During the planning session, you receive a minimal dose of radiotherapy from a radiotherapy machine.

 Then the couch turns so the other part of the body can also get radiation treatment.